interplaynetary/free-association/docs/coalition/appendix.md

 - Access to a network of potential collaborators
 - Transparent recognition patterns to identify aligned organizations
 - Low-barrier entry to coordination networks
-- Natural filtering through mutual recognition mechanics
+- Natural filtering through reciprocal alignment mechanics

 **How it works:**
 1. Join the coalition and declare your capacities, needs, and goals